 We acquire and manage mortgage-related, consumer-related, corporate-related, and other financial assets.
 Our primary objective is to generate attractive, risk-adjusted total returns for our stockholders by making investments that we believe compensate us appropriately for the risks associated with them.
 We seek to attain this objective by utilizing an opportunistic strategy.
-Our targeted asset classes currently include investments in the U.S. and Europe (as applicable) in the categories listed below, as updated from time to time, and in the section captioned "Management's Discussion and Analysis of Financial Condition and Results of Operations-Our Targeted Asset Classes." in our subsequently filed Annual Reports on Form 10-K and our Quarterly Reports on Form 10-Q. Subject to maintaining our qualification as a REIT, we expect to continue to invest in these targeted asset classes.
+Our targeted asset classes currently include investments in the U.S. and Europe (as applicable) in the categories listed below.
+Subject to maintaining our qualification as a REIT, we expect to continue to invest in these targeted asset classes.

-- residential mortgage loans, including (i) mortgage loans that are not deemed "qualified mortgage," or "QM," loans under the rules of the Consumer Financial Protection Bureau, or "non-QM loans," (ii) non-performing and re-performing residential mortgage loans, or "residential NPLs," including "legacy" (i.e. issued before the 2008 financial crisis) NPLs, and (iii) residential transition loans; - residential mortgage-backed securities, or "RMBS," for which the principal and interest payments are guaranteed by a U.S. government agency or a U.S. government-sponsored entity, or "Agency RMBS"; - RMBS backed by U.S. residential mortgage loans for which the principal and interest payments are not guaranteed by a U.S. government agency or a U.S. government-sponsored entity, or "non-Agency RMBS"; and RMBS backed by European residential mortgage loans, or "European RMBS"; - · commercial mortgage-backed securities, or "CMBS," commercial mortgage loans and other commercial real estate debt; - consumer loans and asset-backed securities, or "ABS," including ABS backed by consumer loans; - collateralized loan obligations, or "CLOs"; - · mortgage-related derivatives and non-mortgage-related derivatives; and - other investments, including corporate debt and equity securities and corporate loans, and strategic investments in companies from which we purchase, or may in the future purchase, targeted assets.
+- residential mortgage-backed securities, or "RMBS," for which the principal and interest payments are guaranteed by a U.S. government agency or a U.S. government-sponsored entity, or "Agency RMBS"; - residential mortgage loans, including (i) mortgage loans that are not deemed "qualified mortgage," or "QM," loans under the rules of the Consumer Financial Protection Bureau, or "non-QM loans," (ii) non-performing and re-performing residential mortgage loans, or "residential NPLs," including "legacy" (i.e. issued before the 2008 financial crisis) NPLs, and (iii) residential transition loans; - RMBS backed by U.S. residential mortgage loans for which the principal and interest payments are not guaranteed by a U.S. government agency or a U.S. government-sponsored entity, or "non-Agency RMBS"; and RMBS backed by European residential mortgage loans, or "European RMBS"; - commercial mortgage-backed securities, or "CMBS," commercial mortgage loans and other commercial real estate debt; - consumer loans and asset-backed securities, or "ABS," including ABS backed by consumer loans; - collateralized loan obligations, or "CLOs"; - mortgage-related derivatives and non-mortgage-related derivatives; and - other investments, including corporate debt and equity securities and corporate loans, and strategic investments in companies from which we purchase, or may in the future purchase, targeted assets.

-Subject to maintaining our qualification as a REIT, we opportunistically utilize derivatives and other hedging instruments to hedge our interest rate, credit, and foreign currency risk.
+Subject to qualifying and maintaining our qualification as a REIT, we opportunistically utilize derivatives and other hedging instruments to hedge our interest rate, credit, and foreign currency risk.

 Our investments in residential and commercial mortgage loans may consist of performing, non-performing, or sub-performing loans.
 In addition, we may from time to time acquire real property.
 We also have made, and may in the future make, investments in the debt and/or equity of other entities engaged in loan-related businesses, such as loan originators and mortgage-related entities.
 In connection with investments in loan originators, we may also enter into flow agreements that will allow us to purchase new loans from the loan originators in which we invest in accordance with the parameters set forth in the applicable flow agreement.
 We also opportunistically engage in relative value trading strategies, whereby we seek to identify and capitalize on short-term pricing disparities in various equity and/or fixed-income markets.
-We also opportunistically acquire and manage other types of mortgage-related and financial assets not listed above, such as mortgage servicing rights, and credit risk transfer securities.
+We have acquired and may in the future also opportunistically acquire and manage other types of mortgage-related and financial assets not listed above, such as mortgage servicing rights, and credit risk transfer securities.